LamenLuan/hardware-tracker/README.md

 - Rename file to "scrapper.bat"
 - Create a task to run this .bat in Task Scheduler every you logon
 ### 4. Put your product links in a JSON
-- Create a JSON names "sites.json" in project directory
+- Create a JSON names "sites.json" in "price_tracker" directory
 - Put all links you want te script to track in the string list
 - Links from other sites will be just ignored